Analysis of Prognostic Factors from 9387 Merkel Cell Carcinoma Cases Forms the Basis for the New 8th Edition AJCC Staging System.

 October 1, 2016

 The first consensus Merkel cell carcinoma (MCC) staging system was published in 2010.
-New information on the clinical course prompts review of MCC staging.
+This 2016 study updates several aspects of how MCC is currently staged.

 A total of 9387 MCC cases from the National Cancer Data Base Participant User File with follow-up and staging data (1998–2012) were analyzed.
 Prognostic differences based on clinical and pathological staging were evaluated.
 Survival estimates were compared by disease extent.